 Our first destination was Badlands National Park where we enjoyed watching goats and the fantastic landscapes.

 Just after the sunset, we arrived at one of the most iconic monuments of all time, Mt.
 Rushmore.
 We made it just in time to see the lighting ceremony.
 When the lighting of the monument concluded, a park ranger invited all military service members, past and present, onto the stage to retire the colors (take down the flag from the pole and fold it into a triangle).
-Marlaina joined in and out of the large group and was surprised that she was just one of only 2 females on the stage.
+Niner joined in.
+Out of the large group and we were all surprised that she was just one of only 2 females on the stage.
 She got a generous cheer due to the fact that she was one of only two ladies and served as a sailor in the world’s finest Navy (lots of Navy fans in the crowd).

 When the monument closed and it was time for us to leave, we all agreed that we did not spend enough time there, especially since the ice cream shop featuring ice cream made with Thomas Jefferson’s own recipe was closed.
 We decided to get up early and head over there first thing the next morning.

-When we got to the hotel room, Marlaina prepared us each a bowl of instant noodles for our dinner, we watched the olympics and managed to fall asleep at a reasonable time.
+When we got to the hotel room, Niner prepared us each a bowl of instant noodles for our dinner, we watched the olympics and managed to fall asleep at a reasonable time.

 The next morning we all hustled to get packed and get our free breakfast before we headed to Mt.
 Rushmore.
 We got there right after the gates opened and we all marched to the ice cream shop only to find that it was not open yet.